shdown/luastatus/plugins/alsa/README.md

 * `capture`: boolean

   Whether or not this is a capture stream, as opposed to a playback one.
   Defaults to false.

+* `make_self_pipe`: boolean

+  If true, the `wake_up()` (see below) function will be available.
+  Defaults to false.

 `cb` argument
 ===